-John M. Thomas III, TVA’s executive vice president and chief financial officer, leads financial services functions—including Strategy; Financial Planning and Business Development; Treasury; Controller; Risk Management; Business Services; Investor Relations; Commercial Transactions; Technology, Innovation and Research; and Information Technology—for the nation’s largest public power provider with annual revenues of more than $11 billion.
+John M. Thomas III, TVA’s executive vice president and chief financial & strategy officer, leads financial services functions—including Strategy; Financial Planning and Business Development; Treasury; Controller; Risk Management; Business Services; Investor Relations; Commercial Transactions; Technology, Innovation and Research; and Information Technology—for the nation’s largest public power provider with annual revenues of more than $11 billion.

 He is instrumental in keeping TVA’s rates low and stable through sound business and financial planning, as well as debt management.
 Under his leadership, the organization has created one of the strongest balance sheets in the industry—keeping rates lower than 70 percent of the rest of the nation.

 TVA’s financial performance under Thomas’ leadership has been so successful that the company has announced that it will keep rates stable until 2030 — a key provision in the long-range financial plan.
 This has been a key factor in launching TVA’s Long-term Partnership Proposal, an arrangement wherein local power companies have signed a 20-year business agreement with TVA, in which partners get more involvement in the organization’s planning, a 3.1% wholesale power rebate and flexibility to generate up to 5% of their own energy needs.

 Despite losses in power sale during the COVID-19 pandemic, TVA’s strong financial position has made available $1 billion in customer relief credits in FY20, and a $200 million rate reduction in FY21.
 TVA also has provided to date $4 million in matching funds via its Community Care fund and has provided additional incentives for large industrial customers to stay in operations through its Back to Business program.

 Thomas also oversees new technology exploration in the fields of solar energy, batteries, connected communities and electric vehicle infrastructure among others.